 H. Portsmouth Square and Its Historical Legacy

-Portsmouth Square, often referred to as the “Heart of Chinatown,” is a historic site that has played a central role in San Francisco’s history.
+Portsmouth Square, often called the “Heart of Chinatown,” is a historic site that has played a central role in San Francisco’s history.

 It’s a spot where the past meets the present, giving you a vibrant mix of cultural and historical significance.